mko-x/docker-nginx-proxy/README.md

 ## sendfile + tcp_nodelay + tcp_nopush
 I leave to you now to combine the three effects and realize their benefits.

-If you don't get it, Frederic made a pretty good post([original (french)](https://t37.net/optimisations-nginx-bien-comprendre-sendfile-tcp-nodelay-et-tcp-nopush.html)/[english](https://t37.net/nginx-optimization-understanding-sendfile-tcp_nodelay-and-tcp_nopush.html) ) according to this topic.
+If you don't get it, Frederic made a pretty good post([original (french)](https://t37.net/optimisations-nginx-bien-comprendre-sendfile-tcp-nodelay-et-tcp-nopush.html)/[english](https://t37.net/nginx-optimization-understanding-sendfile-tcp_nodelay-and-tcp_nopush.html) ) according to this topic. #### Diffie-Hellman Groups
+#### Diffie-Hellman Groups

+If you have Diffie-Hellman groups enabled, the files should be named after the virtual host with a `dhparam` suffix and `.pem` extension.
+For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.dhparam.pem` file in the certs directory.